digao-dalpiaz/DzSocket/README.md

 `AutoReconnectInterval: Integer` = Specifies the time in milliseconds to wait for a new reconnection attempt (default 10000 / *10 seconds*).

+`AutoReconnectAttempts: Integer` = How may times to try to reconnect after connection lost.
+Leave `0` value to retry infinitely.

 `KeepAlive: Boolean` = Allow enable KeepAlive socket native resource.
 This will send a keep-alive signal using KeepAliveInterval property.

 `KeepAliveInterval: Integer` = Specifies the KeepAlive interval in milliseconds (default 15000 / *15 seconds*).